Vietnam country brief

-The Party's peak organ, the fourteen-member Politburo, holds authority over the implementation of all major areas of policy.
+The Party's peak organ, the sixteen-member Politburo, holds authority over the implementation of all major areas of policy.
 The Politburo is elected by the Party's Central Committee.
 Day-to-day policy guidance comes from the ten-member Secretariat to the Central Committee, which comprises some Politburo and Central Committee members.
 The Central Committee considers important policy issues several times per year, and five-yearly Party Congresses ratify major policy changes.

 The Eleventh Party Congress was held in January 2011 and resulted in the election of a new Politburo and Central Committee.
 Nguyen Phu Trong was elected as General Secretary by Central Committee, replacing Nong Duc Manh.

 Administration and policy implementation is the responsibility of government ministries and equivalent agencies, although these organisations are now also playing a more significant role in policy development.
 In recent years, the National Assembly has become increasingly active and influential in setting national priorities, with members prepared to criticise the Government vigorously.